 Microservices are supposed to be small.
 Therefore they can be built, maintained, and understood easily.
 Tests are less complicated and new team members can learn the functionality quicker.

 Microservices can be easily deployed

-Since microservices are small without dependencies on other projects, they are easy to deploy.
+Since microservices are small and are independent of other projects, they are easy to deploy.
 A microservice can often be deployed with a couple of lines in a Dockerfile.

 New features can be implemented fast

 As already mentioned, microservices are small and can be understood quicker than monoliths.
 Therefore, it is also easier and faster to implement and deploy new features.

 Another major benefit, especially in bigger projects is that you can use different technologies for each service.
 The microservices often talk with each other over HTTP or gRPC.
 Therefore, each service can be written in a different language.
 An example of this is that one service can be .NET Core, one can be Java and the third one can be Go.

 Teams can focus and specialize on one domain

 Microservices also help teams to focus on their domain since they don’t have to care about unrelated services.
 For example, the team which provides the search service for an online shop only has to focus on features for the search.
 This means that they don’t have to care how the shop shows products or processes orders.
 This also helps the team to specialize in advanced search techniques which can lead to an even better product.

 Microservices are small and often run in a Docker container in a Kubernetes cluster.
 If you have a monolithic online shop and it’s Black Friday, you have to scale your whole application, no matter if a feature is highly used or not at all.
 With a microservice architecture, you can scale the services which are in high demand.
 For example, if a lot of people are placing orders, you can scale the order service but you don’t have to scale the customer service.
 This helps to save resources and therefore decreases the costs of running your application.
 Another advantage of the small services is that you can place them better on a server which increases the utilization which also helps to reduce the costs.